 Submission deadline for proposals: October 15, 2016, 23:59 CESTOlder news

-18th Annual Conference of the European Association for Machine Translation (EAMT 2015; Antalya, Turkey): Call for Papers
+Second Call for Papers: 19th Conference of the European Association for Machine Translation (EAMT 2016, Riga, Latvia)

-The European Association for Machine Translation (EAMT, http://www.eamt.org) invites everyone interested in machine translation and translation-related tools and resources to participate in this conference ― developers, researchers, users, professional translators and translation/localisation managers: anyone who has a stake in the vision of an information world in which language issues become less visible to the information consumer.
-We especially invite researchers to describe the state of the art and demonstrate their cutting-edge results and avid MT users to share their experiences.
+The European Association for Machine Translation (EAMT, http://www.eamt.org) invites everyone interested in machine translation, translation-related tools and resources to participate in this conference ― developers, researchers, users, professional translators and translation/localisation managers: anyone who has a stake in the vision of an information world in which language barriers and issues become less visible to the information consumer.
+We especially invite researchers to describe the state of the art and demonstrate their cutting-edge results, and professional MT users to share their experiences.

-EAMT 2015, the 18th Annual Conference of the European Association for Machine Translation, will be held in Antalya, Turkey from 11 to 13 May 2015.
+EAMT 2016, the 19th Annual Conference of the European Association for Machine Translation, will be held in Riga, Latvia, from May 30th to June 1st, 2016.

 We expect to receive manuscripts in these three categories:

-Long-paper submissions (8 pages) are invited for reports of significant research results in any aspect of machine translation and related areas.
+Long-paper submissions (12 pages) are invited for reports of significant research results in any aspect of machine translation and related areas.
 Such reports should include a substantial evaluation component, or have a strong theoretical and/or methodological contribution where results and in-depth evaluations may not be appropriate.
-Papers are welcome on all topics in the area of Machine Translation or translation-related technologies, including:
+Papers are welcome on all topics in the areas of machine translation and translation-related technologies, including: